The Beginner’s Guide for How to Use a Cricut Maker

 SVG stands for scalable vector graphics.
 This means that the image can be resized infinitely without losing quality.

-SVGs can be created in design software like Adobe Illustrator, Affinity Designer, and Inkscape.
+SVGs can be created with design software like Adobe Illustrator, Affinity Designer, and Inkscape.
 Canva has also added the ability to create SVG files.

 By contrast, JPG and PNG files are pixel-based and get blurry when resized.